-- A description of the services offered (see "Transmission Services Offered"). - A description of the process to become eligible for services (see "Applying for Authorization"). - How to request transmission service (see "Point-to-Point Transmission Service Requests" and "Network Service Requests"). - How transmission service requests are evaluated (see "Evaluation of Transmission Service Requests").
+- A description of the services offered (see "Transmission Services Offered"). - A description of the process to become eligible for services (see "Applying for Authorization"). - How to request transmission service across the PJM border (see "Point-to-Point Transmission Service Requests" and "Network Service Requests"). - How transmission service requests are evaluated (see "Evaluation of Transmission Service Requests").